Writing From The Inside Out 2026 Week 28 Prompts

 Journal or write a poem about your own Creed.
 Title it My Creed or start with the line: This is what I beleive…

 Lawrence uses the metaphor of a dark forest for the soul.
 In what way is your soul (whatever that may mean to you) like a dark forest?
-What other metaphor might serve you relationship to the soul (or whatever you consider you larger or whole self)
+What other metaphor might serve to represent your relationship to the soul (your whole self or whatever you consider is larger than your known self)?

 As usual, write about whatever else inspires you form the poem or from life.